-Similarly, did Terk not want Tarzan hanging around with her and the other gorilla children because she was embarrassed by him, or because she knew they didn't like him and didn't want him to feel like any more of an outcast than he already did?
+- Did Terk not want Tarzan hanging around with her and the other gorilla children because she was embarrassed by him, or because she knew they didn't like him and didn't want him to feel like any more of an outcast than he already did?

+- Big Lipped Alligator Moment: "Trashing the Camp."
+Other than letting Jane learn that Tarzan is part of the gorilla community, all the scene does is show off a cool scat jam written by Phil Collins.
 The commentary reveals that the directors considered cutting it several times, but it was a big hit with kids in the test audiences, so it was kept in.

-Germans Love David Hasselhoff: Thanks in no small part to the fact that the hugely popular Ákos Kovács did the songs for the Hungarian dub of the movie, this film's music is immensely popular in Hungary, enough so that Ákos regularly performs them at mainstream concerts.
+- Germans Love David Hasselhoff: Thanks in no small part to the fact that the hugely popular Ákos Kovács did the songs for the Hungarian dub of the movie, this film's music is immensely popular in Hungary, enough so that Ákos regularly performs them at mainstream concerts.

-Moral Event Horizon: Clayton from the Disney version crosses this when he shoots Kerchak, Tarzan's adoptive father, then, much like Gaston, tries to kill Tarzan after Tarzan spares him, resulting in a gruesome Karmic Death afterward.
+- Moral Event Horizon: Clayton from the Disney version crosses this when he shoots Kerchak, Tarzan's adoptive father, then, much like Gaston, tries to kill Tarzan after Tarzan spares him, resulting in a gruesome Karmic Death afterward.

-Viewer Gender Confusion: Sabor and Terk, both of whom are female, though Terk was apparently based off a male character.
+- Viewer Gender Confusion: Sabor and Terk, both of whom are female, though Terk was apparently based off a male character.
 It doesn't help that in the stage musical Terk is now male.
 Terk is at least alleviated a little when you know she was voiced by a woman, but Sabor doesn't even have a voice to go by.